Frequently Asked Questions

 Q: Aren’t optical methods better in terms of reliability and lifetime?

 A: We decided against using optical methods because they are less reliable.
-First, they are vulnerable to dirt buildup that blocks the optical beam.
-Second, their alignment is critical and they can easily become knocked out of alignment.
-Third, the light source of an optical gate is a light emitting diode with a lifetime of about 5 to 11 years of continuous use (50,000 to 100,000 hours).
-That is only about a third of the operating lifetime of our magnetic switch even under worst-case conditions.
+First, they are vulnerable to dirt buildup and scratches in the cage tub that block or otherwise interfere with the optical beam.
+Second, their alignment is critical to performance but they are easily knocked out of alignment.

 Q: Are wheel rotations easily converted to actual distance run and running speed?

-A: Our analysis environment (Expedata) can quickly and automatically accumulate wheel revolutions and multiply them by the running wheel circumference to yield cumulative distance traveled.
-Dividing distance by time yields running speed.
+A: Our analysis environments (MacroInterpreter and Promethion Live) can quickly and automatically accumulate wheel revolutions and multiply them by the running wheel circumference to yield cumulative distance traveled.
+The software also divides distance by time, providing running speed.

-Q: Do you have a way of automatically blocking access to the wheel?
+Q: Do you have a way of automatically prevent the running wheel from turning?